Successful Negotiations Require Some Compromise

 Sit on It

-Don’t make a concession the moment that you recognize you can.
+Don’t always make a concession the moment that you recognize you can.
 Your concession could be construed as a sign of weakness.
-Instead, work the concession into the deal at a later point so you’re not seen as a pushover.
+Instead, work the concession into the deal at a later point so you’re not seen as a pushover..

 One other point about concessions: be cautious about what you offer.
 Despite your best intentions, the details of pay plans may get shared among employees.
-Before you make a concession, consider how others will react.
+Before you make a concession, consider how others will react if news gets out.
 Will you need to make a similar offer to existing employees?
 Will your concession go against current policies or norms?
 If you are going to make a concession, take time to consider the true cost of what you offer.

 Try, Try Again

 When you reach a potential impasse, try a different approach rather than continuing to tackle the issue head-on.
-For example, if the salary you are offering does not meet the candidate’s expressed requirements, try offering non-cash incentives or the opportunity for an early review.
-Or better yet, ask more probing questions to determine what else the candidate values, so you can determine other options to offer.
+If the salary you are offering does not meet the candidate’s expressed requirements, try offering non-cash incentives or the opportunity for an early review.

 This Isn’t a Game

 Don’t expect to win every issue.
 A negotiation is a series of give-and-take agreements that benefit both parties.
-But never lose focus of the fact that an employment negotiation must remain win-win—a better deal means a better deal for all involved.
+Never lose focus of the fact that an employment negotiation must remain win-win—a better deal means a better deal for all involved.